 The State of Hermit Thrushes

 Data collected by the Breeding Bird Survey indicate that the size of the breeding population of Hermit Thrushes is steady or growing slowly.
 Population gains appear concentrated in eastern North America, exemplified by the ongoing colonization of the southern Appalachians.
-In contrast, populations in western North America may be declining.
+However, populations in western North America, the Mid-Atlantic and New England states, are likely declining.

 Opportunities for Conservation

-In general, Hermit Thrush populations appear secure.
+It’s not clear what’s driving declines of Hermit Thrush at high elevations in the Eastern U.S. or interior of the West.
 Hermit Thrush will benefit from general conservation measures such as maintaining intact, unfragmented forests; providing safe migration pathways; and taking measures to reduce atmospheric concentrations of greenhouse gases.

-Hermit Thrush reach the upper limits of their elevational distribution in the transition zone between northern hardwoods and montane spruce-fir forests.
-However, climate change may allow this species to advance upward, due either to the direct effects of milder conditions at higher elevations or the indirect effects of changes in the structure of montane forests.
+Hermit Thrush reach the upper limits of their elevational distribution in the lower zone of montane spruce-fir forests.
+Recent climate modeling by Audubon suggests that Hermit Thrush will disappear from New England over the next 100 years.
 Continued monitoring of this species as part of Mountain Birdwatch will help document the ecological impacts of ongoing climate change.